‘How long do goldfish live?’. It’s a great question with a very surprising answer!

 - 17% said 6 to 10 years

 - 20% said their goldfish had lived for over 10 years

-This is the difference that good goldfish care can make.
+That shows the difference that good goldfish care can make!

 What is the average lifespan of a goldfish?